nanobakers/nanopinta/README.md

-aldkit
+Nanopinta
 ======

-The software for nanobakers ALD kit
+The software for Nanopinta ALD platform.
+Based on Python Django.